christopherwaltham/UBC_PHYS_Python-crash-course/3. Ultrasonic Range Sensing/README.md

 # 3. Ultrasonic Range Sensing

 ## Theory
 The HC-SR04 is an inexpensive distance sensor that is easy to work with.
 It uses two ultrasonic transducers, one acting as a speaker and one serving as a microphone.
 The left transducers emit a high-frequency sound pulse that travels through the air.
 When it hits a solid surface, these pulses are reflected back towards the module.
-This echo is registered by the microphone.
+The microphone registers this echo.
 The time required for the sound to make the trip away and back is used to determine how far the sound has traveled, and thus the distance to the obstacle.

 ![](Images/sensor_operation.png)

-## Sensor module
+## Sensor Module
 The ultrasonic sensor module makes it easy to get distance data by abstracting out a lot of the work associated with actuating the speaker and recognizing the echoes.

 It has a 4 pin interface: